BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-webhooks-realtime-notifications.md

 ## Webhook Payload

-When an event occurs, CosmicSyncCore sends a POST request to your specified URL with a payload:
+When an event occurs, CivicBase sends a POST request to your specified URL with a payload:

 ```json
 {